-How to ripen green tomatoes and green tomato salsa recipe
+How to ripen green tomatoes (PLUS 2 green tomato recipes)

 As temperatures begin to drop, your tomato plants will start to slow down too.
 Ripening becomes sporadic when temperatures remain around 15˚C, and when the mercury drops below 12˚C, tomatoes won’t ripen at all.
 You may be left with a bumper crop of green tomatoes but pick them anyway and you can ripen them indoors or cook them as they are.

 Tomatoes need warmth, not light, to ripen so there’s no need to put them on a sunny windowsill.
 While the warmth from the sun does encourage fruit to ripen, you may end up with overly dry fruit and this is especially true for fruit that’s almost completely green.

 Instead, place your tomatoes in a paper bag and position the bag in a warm spot.
 The paper bag acts as a miniature greenhouse, offering warmth and trapping ethylene.
 Like many fruits, tomatoes emit ethylene gas as they ripen, which accelerates the ripening process.
 Bananas are prolific ethylene producers, so place one in the bag with your tomatoes to speed up the process.